allegro/allegro.tech/_posts/2014-12-10-How-to-migrate-to-Java-8.md

 However, there is a default stack, and it is based on Java.
 Java still makes up the majority of code written at the company.
 This means that Java is and will be around for quite some time.
-With Java code aplenty, migrating to Java 8 (which is almost completely backwards-compatible with Java 7 we used so far) is usually a reasonable choice.
-It allows us to take advantage of new features (such as elements of functional programming) without the need to completely modify the way we create software.
+With Java code aplenty, migrating to Java 8 (which is almost completely backwards-compatible with Java 7) was a reasonable choice.
+It allowed us to take advantage of new features (such as elements of functional programming) without the need to completely modify the way we create software.

 As you will see, an ecosystem of tools and infrastructure is an important part of the software development process.
 Despite much progress on Scala's side, the toolset for Java seems to still be more mature, and is more widely known and used by developers.
 This must be taken into account and may be a reason for sticking with Java, or for using it alongside other JVM languages.

-# Best way to migrate: write new code in a new way
+### Best way to migrate: write new code in a new way
 Applications we develop are [microservices](http://en.wikipedia.org/wiki/Microservices).
 The pros and cons of microservice-based architectures have been discussed countless times, but one thing  has not been stressed enough: with microservices you often get the chance to start a new project.